fsn1995/Fun-with-Google-Earth-Engine/README.md

 [![HitCount](http://hits.dwyl.io/fsn1995/Fun-with-Google-Earth-Engine.svg)](http://hits.dwyl.io/fsn1995/Fun-with-Google-Earth-Engine)
 # Fun with GEE
 Google Earth Engine self-learning.
-Resources for myself.\
+Here is a collection of GEE javascript practice for myself.\
 Start from the official guide and the reference: https://developers.google.com/earth-engine/#api \
 Copy the script and run in the GEE code editor: https://code.earthengine.google.com/ \
 A quick self-training document can be found here: [Goolge Earth Engine self-training](https://github.com/fsn1995/Goolgle-Earth-Engine-self-traning)